OCA/delivery-carrier/server_environment_delivery/README.rst

 -  `Trobz <https://trobz.com>`__:

    -  Son Ho <sonhd@trobz.com>
+   -  Khoi (Kien Kim) <khoikk@trobz.com>

 Other credits
 -------------

-The migration of this module from 13.0 to 14.0 was financially supported by Camptocamp
+The migration of this module from 16.0 to 18.0 was financially supported
+by:

+-  Camptocamp

 Maintainers
 -----------